Kpitooo/whitecliffe/README.md

 # **Research Repository** *_WHITECLIFFE_*

+Hello!
-This is my GitHub Research Repository, consisting of information I have learned so far, and projects I may or may not have completed.
-Additionally, I am storing my general note-taking here for ease of access.
+This is my Repository, about my learning and knowledge in whitecliffe.
+Projects will be showing here.
+Plus, my notes a long the course for ease of access.

-## Software Development
+## Software Development Fundamentals
 [Assignments](./Software-Development/Assignments/) <br>
 [Notes](./Software-Development/Notes/)

-## Technical Support
+## Technical Support Fundamentals
 [Assignments](./Technical-Support/Assignments/) <br>
 [Notes](./Technical-Support/Notes/)